skandlab/MutSpot/Readme.md

 | ...  | ...      | ..       |.. |.. | ...      |

-<a name="genomic-features"></a>

-##### 2. Genomic features
+#### 2. Genomic features
 Genomic features can be continuous or binary.
 Continuous features, such as replication timing profile, are input as bigwig files.
-Binary features, such as peak calls of histone modifications, are input as bed files.
+Binary features, such as peak calls of histone modifications, are input as BED files.
 All continuous features will be discretized into n bins (n is specified by the user).
 The the logistic regression model will be fit from a frequency table of the counts of mutated and non-mutated sites for all combinations of the covariates.
 It is recommended for the user to input genomic covariates as binary features where possible to reduce the memory usage of the function.

 The genomic features are input as a tab delimited file with 4 columns:

-  1. feature name
+  1. Feature name
-  2. file path of genomic feature (either bigwig or bed format).
+  2. File path of genomic feature (either BigWig or BED format).
   3. Binary value indicating if the feature is continuous or binary (1 for continuous, 0 for binary)
   4. Number of bins to discretize continuous feature into (max=10, NA for binary features).